ZHAOTING/dialog-processing/src/tasks/response_eval/README.md

 This project implements the ACL 2020 paper [*Designing Precise and Robust Dialogue Response Evaluators*, Zhao et al., 2020](https://arxiv.org/abs/2004.04908).

-Human annotations used in the paper can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Y0Gzvxas3lukmTBdAI6cVC4qJ5QM0LBt?usp=sharing).
+Human annotations used in the paper can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1Y0Gzvxas3lukmTBdAI6cVC4qJ5QM0LBt?usp=sharing) or [Zenodo](https://zenodo.org/record/3828180).

 ## Reproduction
 Here we use an example to illustrate how to reproduce the main results in the paper.